 Overview

-The PHP language has a special built-in function called phpinfo() that retrieves information about the PHP environment used on your site.
+The PHP language has a special built-in function called phpinfo() that retrieves information about the PHP environment running on a website.
+You can view this information by creating a phpinfo.php file.
+When viewed in a browser, details such as the following display:

 - Log into your server using an FTP client such as Filezilla.

-- Create a blank file titled phpinfo.php in Filezilla.
+- Create a blank file titled phpinfo.php.
 Ensure it has the .php extension and not a .txt extension.

 <?php